 The Celtic Media Centre is the largest film and television production studio in the state of Louisiana.
-Managed by Raleigh Studios, Celtic combines abundant stage and office space as well as a wide array of studio services rarely found outside of California or New York.
+Celtic combines abundant stage and office space as well as a wide array of studio services rarely found outside of California or New York.

 The Media Centre is part of the Celtic Group, a Baton Rouge-based company whose origins date back to 1985, when Irish native Brendan O’Connor founded Celtic Marine Corporation.
 After 25 years in transportation logistics, O’Connor saw the need for a real Louisiana motion picture studio facility in Louisiana.
 In 2005, The Celtic Media Centre was born.